MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/reverse-journal-posting.md

 - Enter a comment to describe the reversal transaction.
 - Select the **Reverse** button.

-The transactions will be reversed.
+The transactions are reversed.

-If there are more than 100 voucher lines, the reversal process will run using the batch process.
+If there are more than 100 voucher lines, the reversal process runs using the batch process.
 You can review the results by viewing the comments in the batch job.
-Any transactions that couldn't be reversed will be noted in the batch job history.
+Any transactions that couldn't be reversed are noted in the batch job history.

-If the number of voucher lines is 100 lines or fewer, the reversal process will run immediately.
-The results will display in a dialog box that shows any voucher that couldn't be reversed, along with the reason why.
+If the number of voucher lines is 100 lines or fewer, the reversal process runs immediately.
+The results display in a dialog box that shows any voucher that couldn't be reversed and with the reason.
 Select **OK** to close the dialog box.

 Transactions can be reversed only if they meet the business rules for reversing them.
-Vendor payments cannot be reversed using the capability described in this article.
+Vendor payments can't be reversed using the capability described in this article.
 Vendor payments must be reversed by following the steps listed in [Reverse a vendor payment](../accounts-payable/reverse-vendor-payment.md).

 ### Reverse related journals with journals that have been automatically split

 When the **Automatic split of large financial journals** feature is enabled, large journals with more than 1000 lines are automatically be split into multiple journals.
 For more information, see [Automatic split of large financial journals](auto-split-journal.md).

 When a user reverses a journal that's split into multiple journals, all related journals are reversed.
-For example, a user selects a journal from the list and selects **Reverse entire journal**, any related journals are checked and will post the reversal for all related journals.
-Users are able to view the count of related journals and total number of lines impacted, when the reversal is initiated.
+For example, a user selects a journal from the list and selects **Reverse entire journal**.
+Any related journals are checked and the reversal is posted for all related journals.
+Users are able to view the count of related journals and total number of lines impacted.

 Reversing related journals is only supported at journal level.
 Users can reverse individual lines without impacting other lines.